ManuBoca92/API-and-e2e-Tests/README.md

 After this has been done, I will then begin testing the key features which I had earlier named.

-After completing all tests, I will setup a CI/CD confguration so as to run tests on a every pull/merge request.
+Lastly, after completing all tests, I will setup a CI/CD confguration so as to run tests on a every pull/merge request.